 Reactive Organic Gases (ROG) (Volatile Organic Compounds) and NOx (Nitrogen Oxides) are emitted by mobile and stationary sources associated with projects.
 When exposed to sunlight, the photochemical reaction results in formation of air pollution, including ozone.
-Based on the California Air Resources Board (CARB) CalEEmod air quality analysis program and the Air Quality study provided by the Applicant (Ref. #36), the project would generate 24 pounds per day of ROG and 17 pounds per day of NOx.
-These quantities do not exceed the threshold of 25 pounds per day of ROG or NOx.
+Based on the California Air Resources Board (CARB) CalEEmod air quality analysis program and the Air Quality study provided by the Applicant (Ref. #36), the project would have a net generation of 10 pounds per day of Volatile Organic Compounds and under 1 pound per day of NOx.
+The use of the net generation value is appropriate as the site is already developed with an existing shopping center, which will be replaced by the mixed use building.
+CEQA's definition of a project includes a change in the existing setting.
+The calculated net quantities do not exceed the threshold of 25 pounds per day of ROG or NOx.
 In addition to project specific thresholds, Section 3.3.1 provides the following criteria for determining the significance of cumulative air quality impacts: "A project with emissions of two pounds per day or greater of ROG, or two pounds per day of NOx that is found to be inconsistent with the Ventura County Air Quality Management Plan (VCAQMP) will have a significant cumulative adverse air quality impact."
 (Ref. #3, Pg.
 3-3).
 Since the project exceeds two pounds per day of ROG and NOx, a determination of the project's consistency with the VCAQMP is required.
 If the project is consistent with the VCAQMP, it does not have a cumulative air quality impact.
 According to Chapter 4 of the Air Quality Assessment Guidelines, a project is consistent with the VCAQMP if the population increase created by the project, plus the current population, does not exceed the VCAQMP forecasted population (Ref. #3, Pg.
 4-2 & 4-5, Sec.
 4.2.3.1).
 Based on the City of Simi Valley Residential Building Permit Finals monthly report, the Equivalent Dwelling Unit (EDU) factor of 2.2 persons per apartment dwelling unit, the project would result in a population increase of 616 people.